zinongli/KeyCopier/README.md

 ## Special Thanks
 - Thank [@jamisonderek](https://github.com/jamisonderek) for his [Flipper Zero Tutorial repository](https://github.com/jamisonderek/flipper-zero-tutorials) and [YouTube channel](https://github.com/jamisonderek/flipper-zero-tutorials#:~:text=YouTube%3A%20%40MrDerekJamison)!
 This app is built with his Skeleton App and GPIO Wiegand app as references.
+- Thank [@HonestLocksmith](https://github.com/HonestLocksmith) for PR #13 and #20.
+TONS of new key formats and supports for DOUBLE-SIDED keys are added.
+We have car keys now!
 - [Project channel](https://discord.com/channels/1112390971250974782/1264067969634402356)